bcgov/data-publication/pages/faq.md

 #### How do I retire a dataset from the BCGW?

-+ Refer to [BCGW Data Retirement Process] for details of the retirement process
++ Refer to: [BCGW Data Retirement Process] for details of the retirement process

 --under construction--